P2PSP & Google Summer of Code 2016

-I would like to thank the P2PSP team for giving me the opportunity to work with them in this project.
-I am sure this will be an amazing experience.
+I would like to thank the P2PSP.org team for giving me the opportunity to work with them in this project.
 Thanks guys!
+Let’s begin the party!

 What is Google Summer of Code (GSoC)?